-pass the Praxis I--PPST.
+pass the Praxis Core Academic Skills Test for Educators.
 Students entering the program who scored 21 or above on the American College Test (ACT) with no sub-test below 18 (while in high school) are exempt from TEP entry testing requirements.
 A high school SAT of 860 (verbal/math) or higher will also waive entry testing requirements.
 In order to receive exemption, it is the student's responsibility to provide the Office of Field Experiences with a copy of the appropriate test record.